Maximilian Buhk: Sports car racing

-For 2012 Buhk moved into the Sports car racing, competing in both 2012 ADAC GT Masters and 2012 FIA GT3 European Championship.
+For 2012, Buhk moved into the Sports car racing, competing in both 2012 ADAC GT Masters and 2012 FIA GT3 European Championship.
 Andreas Simonsen was Buhk's teammate in the ADAC series, where they finished eleventh.
 With Dominik Baumann they dominated the main category of the FIA GT3 European Championship, winning half of the races and the drivers' title on their Mercedes-Benz SLS AMG GT3.

-In 2013, FIA GT3 European Championship was merged with FIA GT1 World Championship to form FIA GT Series, where Buhk continued to race.
+In 2013, the FIA GT3 European Championship was merged with FIA GT1 World Championship to form FIA GT Series, where Buhk continued to race.
 He was paired with Alon Day in HTP Motorsport, they were victorious at Zandvoort, but were only seventh in the championship.
 He remained in the ADAC GT Masters where he participated with Maximilian Götz.
 They won race at Nürburgring and ended third in the standings.
-Also he expanded his programme to compete in the Blancpain Endurance Series.
+He also expanded his programme to compete in the Blancpain Endurance Series.
 Despite missing two opening rounds, he won 2013 24 Hours of Spa as well as the season finale at Nürburgring, which brought him title in the series.

-In 2014, the Buhk kept his three-championship programme with HTP.
+In 2014, Buhk kept his three-championship programme with HTP.
 FIA GT Series was renamed into the Blancpain Sprint Series.
 He again shared Mercedes-Benz SLS AMG with Götz and was set to claim another championship title after three wins but was forced to miss Slovakia Ring round and the remainder of the 2014 ADAC GT Masters season due to his suspension for non-compliance with safety car regulations in the same circuit in the ADAC GT Masters event.
 But later his racing license was restored, allowing him return to racing.
-In the Blancpain Endurance Series he had just one podium an ended the season fourth.
+In the Blancpain Endurance Series, he had just one podium an ended the season fourth.
 Also for the first time Sprint and Endurance series formed Blancpain GT Series in which Buhk finished as runner-up to Laurens Vanthoor.